Paris Agreement: Parties

+Countries that have ratified or acceded

-The EU and 194 states, totalling over 98% of anthropogenic emissions, have ratified or acceded to the agreement.
+The EU and 194 states, totalling over 98% of greenhouse gas emissions, have ratified or acceded to the agreement.
 The only countries which have not ratified are some greenhouse gas emitters in the Middle East: Iran with 2% of the world total being the largest.
 Libya and Yemen have also not ratified the agreement.
 Eritrea is the latest country to ratify the agreement, on 7 February 2023.

 Article 28 enables parties to withdraw from the agreement after sending a withdrawal notification to the depositary.
 Notice can be given no earlier than three years after the agreement goes into force for the country.
 Withdrawal is effective one year after the depositary is notified.

-United States withdrawal and readmittance
+United States withdrawal, readmittance, and rewithdrawal

 On 4 August 2017, the Trump administration delivered an official notice to the United Nations that the United States, the second largest emitter of greenhouse gases after China, intended to withdraw from the Paris Agreement as soon as it was eligible to do so.
 The notice of withdrawal could not be submitted until the agreement was in force for three years for the US, on 4 November 2019.
-The U.S. government deposited the notification with the Secretary General of the United Nations and officially withdrew one year later on 4 November 2020.
+The U.S. government deposited the notification with the secretary-general of the United Nations and officially withdrew one year later on 4 November 2020.

 President Joe Biden signed an executive order on his first day in office, 20 January 2021, to re-admit the United States into the Paris Agreement.
 Following the 30-day period set by Article 21.3, the U.S. was readmitted to the agreement.
-United States Climate Envoy John Kerry took part in virtual events, saying that the US would "earn its way back" into legitimacy in the Paris process.
-United Nations Secretary-General António Guterres welcomed the return of the United States as restoring the “missing link that weakened the whole".
+United States climate envoy John Kerry took part in virtual events, saying that the US would "earn its way back" into legitimacy in the Paris process.
+United Nations secretary-general António Guterres welcomed the return of the United States as restoring the "missing link that weakened the whole".

+On 20 January 2025, President Donald Trump signed an executive order again withdrawing the U.S. from the agreement.

 Content

+Structure

 The Paris Agreement is a short agreement with 16 introductory paragraphs and 29 articles.
-It contains procedural (e.g. the criteria for entry into force) and operational articles (mitigation, adaptation and finance).
+It contains procedural articles (covering, for example, the criteria for its entry into force) and operational articles (covering, for example, mitigation, adaptation and finance).
 It is a binding agreement, but many of its articles do not imply obligations or are there to facilitate international collaboration.
 It covers most greenhouse gas emissions, but does not apply to international aviation and shipping, which fall under the responsibility of the International Civil Aviation Organization and the International Maritime Organization, respectively.